-Slip and fall accidents account for roughly 1 million visits to the emergency room every year, and are the leading cause of workers compensation claims.
+Slip and fall accidents account for roughly 1 million visits to the emergency room every year, and are the leading cause of workers’ compensation laws.
 The medical costs associated with slip and falls is approximately $70 billion per year.

 In order to prevent slip and fall accidents, it is important to know why (and where) they occur.
-Read below to learn more about slip and fall accidents and how you can prevent them, courtesy of the personal injury lawyers at Stewart Law Offices, LLC.
+Read below to learn more about slip and fall accidents and how you can prevent them, courtesy of the personal injury lawyers at Stewart Law Offices.

 - Wet or uneven surfaces: it is estimated that more than half of all slip and fall accidents are caused by hazardous walking surfaces.

 - Weather conditions: rain, ice, and snow can instantly transform any surface into a slippery and dangerous one.